intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/TDX/DEVCATALOG.md

 #### Step 3.
 Build Distributed PyTorch training script

 To build your own Distributed PyTorch training script, you can refer to the official [tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
-The code we use for fine-tuning PERT model can be found [here](https://github.com/intel-analytics/BigDL/blob/main/ppml/trusted-deep-learning/base/pert.py).
+The code we use for fine-tuning the PERT model can be found [here](https://github.com/intel-analytics/BigDL/blob/main/ppml/trusted-deep-learning/base/pert.py).

 #### Step 4.
 Submit Job

 When the Big Data & AI application and its input data is prepared, you are ready to submit BigDL PPML jobs.
 We have prepared a [python script](https://github.com/intel-analytics/BigDL/blob/main/python/nano/src/bigdl/nano/k8s/bigdl_submit.py) which can be used to submit training jobs.

-The job submit script is also included in the `intelanalytics/bigdl-ppml-trusted-deep-learning-gramine-base:2.2.0` image so that it should already been included in your custom image.
+The job submit script is also included in the `intelanalytics/bigdl-ppml-trusted-deep-learning-gramine-base:2.2.0` image so it should have already been included in your custom image.
 The default location for the script is `/usr/local/lib/python3.7/dist-packages/bigdl/nano/k8s/bigdl_submit.py`.

 #### Step 6.
 Monitor job and check results

-Once the job has been scheduled and booted successfully, you can monitor the training progress by check the logs of the kubernetes' pod.
+Once the job has been scheduled and booted successfully, you can monitor the training progress by checking the logs of the pod.

-If you want to save the trained model in an encrypted form, you can choose to pass a keyword argument `encryption_key` into patched `torch.save` method.
+If you want to save the trained model in an encrypted form, you can choose to pass a keyword argument `encryption_key` into the patched `torch.save` method.
 In our situation, the `encryption_key` is retrieved from EHSM in a trusted execution environment.
 Check the following code for an example:

 ```python